Discover Bobbin Head in Ku-ring-gai Chase NP

 Start of the Birrawanna Track

-The 2.5 km Birrawanna Track starts near the Bobin Inn and leads to the Kalkari Discovery Centre on Ku-ring-gai Chase Road.
+Starting near the Bobbin Inn, the 2.5 km Birrawanna Track leads to the Kalkari Discovery Centre on Ku-ring-gai Chase Road.

 Also Read: